dlueth/qoopido.demand/README.md

 There is only one exception to this rule: when providing a module with dependencies these dependencies will always get resolved against the modules own path, if the dependencies path is relative.

 Absolute URLs starting either with a protocol or ```//``` will not get altered at all.

+**Sidenote**
+> In the past Demand used to interpret paths as being "relative" by default.
+To be able to handle UMD modules natively this was changed lately.
+Therefore keep in mind that if you declare a relative path you will have to prefix it with any of `./` or `../`.

 As always resolving relative paths against ```base``` might not be desired and you would prefer or need a relative resolution demand provides three special dependencies: